 “We’ve been featured a few times, and we heard directly from Apple that they notice good app icons”

-A perfect example is Gmail’s icon- simple, and very straightforward about what the app is all about.
+A perfect example is Gmail’s app icon- simple, and very straightforward about what the app is all about.
 In addition to replicating the default email interface theme, the icon’s designers made it vibrant enough to pop against other apps.

 Have you ever walked out of the house in a fresh, new outfit, feeling really good, only to bump into someone with exactly the same look?
 There’s a reason the rarest designer items are usually the most expensive.

 Apple is not any different.
 While they might understand that you could possibly be seeking to launch in a big way across all the platforms, exclusivity has always been the rule of business.

-Prepare a Press Release
+#8: Prepare a Press Release

-- The App store hosts half a billion visitors each week.
+- The App Store hosts half a billion visitors each week.